Student Life

 Leadership Challenge Center

 The state-of-the-art Leadership Challenge Center provides unique team-building and leadership development programs for CSUSB students, departments, clubs, and teams.
-The course also serves the surrounding community for groups such as school districts, military, and corporations alike.
+The center also serves the surrounding community for groups such as school districts, military, and corporations alike.

 Our programs are designed to help teach people how to appropriately build trust in others, increase individual interpersonal skills, social skills, and physical abilities.
 The Leadership Challenge Center consists of the 50-foot-high structure, as well as low challenge elements built lower to the ground.
 The team elements section allows teams of two to eight people to work together and support each other in problem solving, as well as an individual/partner portion that emphasizes support and goal setting.
 The center's programs provide a safe environment that allows participants to step outside their comfort zone, take a risk, learn, and grow.